Frequently asked questions

 147, mostly Protestant, who came predominantly from Europe and North America.

-By the end of 2013 the WCC had 345 member churches.
+The WCC currently has 348 member churches (click here for information on those who joined most recently).
 Together, these churches represent more than 500 million Christians (though it is important to note that different churches have different ways of calculating membership).
 Today's member churches come from more than 110 countries on all continents and include Orthodox, Anglican, Protestant, United and other churches.
 A majority of member churches now come from the South.
 For more information click to member churches.

 No, although there is no constitutional reason why the Roman Catholic Church (RCC) could not join; in fact it has never applied.
 The RCC's self-understanding has been one reason why it has not joined.
 The WCC has close links with the RCC.
 A WCC/RCC joint working group meets annually.
 The WCC commissions on Faith and Order as well as on World Mission and Evangelism include Roman Catholics who are members with full voting rights.
 A Roman Catholic consultant works with WCC staff on mission issues and a Roman Catholic professor is part of the faculty at the Ecumenical Institute Bossey.
 For more information click to Roman Catholic Church